dcortez/7d2d-beam-interactive/README.md

 > send: b'\x81\xaa\xbc-\x19\xcf\xc7\x0f}\xae\xc8L;\xf5\x9c\x0fz\xa0\xd1@x\xa1\xd8^;\xe3\x9c\x0f|\xb9\xd9Cm\xed'

 _This is completely normal.
 It is the ping going to the scottybot to keep it alive.
-If you do not want to see this comment out line 199.
+If you do not want to see this comment out line 199 of the scottyint.py file.
 You can do this by changing the line to # websocket.enableTrace(True)_

 _To close out the interactive ctrl + c or hit the x int the right hand cornor of the terminal window_